apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 ## Transparent failover

-Run the command below to implement transparent failover.
+Run the command below to perform transparent failover.

 1. Get the configuration file of this cluster.